 - Assisting insurers in responding to complaints made to the Insurance & Savings Ombudsman.

-- Advising insurer clients on the many issues arising out of the Canterbury earthquakes.
+- Advising insurer clients on the many issues arising out of the Canterbury and Kaikoura earthquakes.

 - A two month (part time) secondment at a major insurance company to cover the Financial Lines/Casualty Claims Specialist role until a permanent replacement was found.

 - Acted for a firm of architects in the successful recovery of outstanding fees and the defence of a counterclaim alleging that the work undertaken by the architect was negligent.

 - Defended adjudication proceedings issued against a firm of asbestos surveyors alleging that they had failed to identify asbestos in a large housing estate.